 “Sherrie Fuller was by far the most work this company has ever done,” said Spencer.

-He said his company has helped Fuller and 4,000 other find programs to lower their loan payments.
+He said his company has helped Fuller and 4,000 other clients find programs to lower their loan payments.

 “I’m not just sitting here putting people into consolidations,” said Spencer.